 Pneumonia is an infection of the lungs that can be caused by bacteria, viruses and fungi.
 Pneumococcal pneumonia is caused by the Streptococcus pneumoniae bacteria and is the most common form of pneumonia.
 However, viruses that infect the upper respiratory tract like the flu, the common cold (rhinovirus) and Coronavirus (COVID-19) can cause viral pneumonia and even lead to a secondary bacterial infection of the lungs as well.

 Both the types of bacteria that cause pneumonia and the respiratory viruses than can lead to pneumonia are contagious.
 According to the CDC, pneumonia is spread through direct person-to-person contact via respiratory droplets.
 However, it is important to note that most people already have Streptococcus pneumoniae and other variations of this bacteria living in their respiratory tract.
 Although pneumonia is contagious, the main way older people get it is actually from themselves.

 “All of us carry bacteria in our throats and noses,” explains William Schaffner, M.D., medical director of the National Foundation for Infectious Diseases and professor of preventive medicine and infectious diseases at Vanderbilt University School of Medicine.

-“Frail elders often can’t clear secretions from their lungs, and those secretions tend to go down into bronchial tubes.
-The area fills with pus, mucous, and other liquids and cannot function properly.
+“Frail elders often can’t clear secretions from their lungs, and those secretions tend to go down into the bronchial tubes.
+The area fills with pus, mucous and other liquids, preventing the lungs from functioning properly.
 This means oxygen cannot reach the blood and the cells of the body.
-Complications of pneumonia may include bacterial infection in the bloodstream and fluid and infection around the lungs," Dr. Schaffner explained.
+Complications of pneumonia may include bacterial infection in the bloodstream (sepsis) and fluid and infection around the lungs.”

-Weakened Immune Systems
+Weakened Immune Function

-Senior Health Conditions
+Age-Related Health Conditions